darcyclarke/rawkit/README.md

 ### Should this be in node core?
 *Maybe*.
 A flag like `--launch` would be a nice supplement to `--inspect`.
 That said...

+### Why do I need to install a Chrome Extension?

+**rawkit** will automatically launch a splash page asking you to install a corresponding Chrome Extension the first time you run it.
+Unfortunately, this is a requirement to be able to open the debugging window/tab.
+Read more below:

 *Opening internal Chrome links, externally, is not possible at the moment (ie. `chrome://` or `chrome-devtools://` in this case).
 This is most likely a security feature.
 That said, you can use a Chrome Extension as a proxy to make this work.
 Check out the [RESEARCH.md](https://github.com/darcyclarke/rawkit/blob/master/RESEARCH.md) for more information.
 You can also use something like this [lighthouse/chrome-launcher](https://github.com/GoogleChrome/lighthouse/tree/master/chrome-launcher).*